 Three modes were analyzed for the REM de l'Est: tramway, tram-train and light rail metro.
 The light metro, which runs on a dedicated corridor, was selected because of its high commercial speed and flexibility, which promotes the attractiveness of the network and maximizes the transfer between car and public transit.
 In addition, among the modes studied, light rail is the only one that has the capacity to meet the mobility needs of the people of the East.
 In fact, in the central section, the light rail system can accommodate up to 12,000 passengers per hour, while the streetcar and tram-train can only accommodate 5,100.
 This capacity is divided by two in each of the branches that feed the central section.
 The light rail system can run up to one train every 90 seconds without any risk of traffic disruption.
 The tramway and tram-train, on the other hand, can only pass every 3.5 minutes in the central corridor and every 7 minutes on the branches.
 Similarly, the light rail allows high speed travel up to 45 km/h, while the tramway is limited to a speed between 17 and 25 km/h and the tram-train has to vary its speed according to the insertion.
-This greatly affects travel times, with the streetcar mode requiring nearly an hour to travel from Pointe-aux-Trembles to downtown.
-This technology also makes it possible to meet the anticipated needs of users for decades to come.
+This greatly affects travel times, with the streetcar mode requiring nearly an hour to travel from Pointeaux-Trembles to downtown.